Dan Sullivan (U.S. senator): Missile defense system

 In 2017, after North Korean leader Kim Jong-un threatened the United States with an intercontinental ballistic missile (ICBM) strike and conducted an ICBM test in which its missile landed about 200 mi off the coast of Japan, Sullivan called for improvements to the U.S. missile defense system.

 Social policy

 Sullivan has not made social issues a major part of his platform.
 He opposes abortion, except in cases of rape, incest, or threat to the life of the mother.
-He opposes same-sex marriage.
+In 2022, he voted for the Respect for Marriage Act, along with 11 other Senate Republicans.

 Sullivan introduced the bipartisan criminal justice reform legislation, the FIRST STEP Act, but opposed the act after incurring amendments by the House of Representatives.
 The amended bill passed the Senate 87–12 on December 18, 2018.
 Trump signed the bill into law 3 days later.

 Sullivan has cosponsored the bipartisan STATES Act proposed in the 115th U.S. Congress by Massachusetts Senator Elizabeth Warren and Colorado Senator Cory Gardner that would exempt individuals or corporations in compliance with state cannabis laws from federal enforcement of the Controlled Substances Act.